Orphan Train (film)

 Orphan Train is an American TV movie directed by William Graham which was broadcast on CBS on December 22, 1979.
+It is based on the Orphan Train Movement, associated with the early days of Children's Aid and similar organizations.

 Plot

 Emma Simms, niece of the late Reverend Simms, witnesses the execution by hanging of a teenage boy for theft and assaulting a policeman.
-Miss Simms is mortified that the city would kill someone that young and remembers her uncle's dream to take such children out west for a better life.
+Miss Simms is horrified that the city would kill someone that young and remembers her uncle's dream to take such children out west for a better life.
 She decides that she will raise the funds and take the children herself.
 She acquires a train car with the help of Frank Carlin, a reporter who wants to travel with them and chronicle the story of the orphan train.

 The children traveling include Ben and Tony, Liverpool, JP (who is in fact a girl named Josephine), Sara, Mouse, Bruce, Annie, and Dutch, a young boy who speaks no English.
 As the train travels, they are delighted to see the mountains and hills, but Mr. Carlin informs them that the west will not be the fantasy life they dreamed it would be.

-The train approaches its first stop of Kilgore, only to find that the Reverend Miss Simms wrote to about the children has left the area and that there are no families waiting for the children.
-They are very disappointed and are about to get back on the train, when Liverpool takes off running.
-Mr. Carlin chases and catches him, and Miss Simms tries to convince him to stay.
+The train approaches its first stop of Kilgore, only to find that the Reverend Miss Simms wrote to about the children has left the area and there are no families waiting.

 The next day, the train reaches the next train station, at which many people are gathered to see the children.
 Mouse, Dutch, and Bruce find homes.
 Meanwhile, JP seems uninterested in looking for a family, preferring to help Mr. Carlin take more photographs.
-She is disappointed that he will be going to California soon, and hints that she would like to come with him.
-That night, Sara talks to Miss Simms, who reveals that her parents are both dead, and Sara concludes that she is an orphan just like the children on the train.
+She is disappointed that he will be going to California soon and hints that she would like to come with him.
+That night, Sara talks to Miss Simms, who reveals that her parents are dead, and Sara concludes that she is an orphan just like the children on the train.